Goals and Values

 their classrooms, providing students with direct exposure to the

-application of sociological and social work knowledge to the real
+application of sociological work knowledge to the real

 and professional needs of other units, by expending a substantial